 Conclusion

-If you're looking for rice that is low in carbs and high in nutrients, brown basmati rice may be the best option.
-Brown basmati has a lower glycemic index than white or wild varieties of rice so it's better for those with diabetes as well.
+If you’re looking for rice that is low in carbs and high in nutrients, brown basmati rice may be the best option.
+Brown basmati has a lower glycemic index than white or wild varieties of rice, so it’s better for those with diabetes as well.

-Wild Rice also has fewer carbohydrates than other types of rice such as Arborio which can make it useful to diabetics who want something more savory than plain white or brown variety.
+Wild Rice also has fewer carbohydrates than other types of rice such as Arborio which can make it useful to diabetics who want something more savory than the plain white or brown variety.
 If you need help deciding what type of rice would work best for your meal plan, talk to your dietitian about what the best options are for your diet!

 Sources